On this page:

 Monthly electronic billing statements are generated on the last day of each month for all accounts that have activity during the month.
 Billing statements are available online only.
-Students and authorized users are notified by e-mail that a billing statement is available for viewing.
+Students and authorized users are notified by email that a billing statement is available for viewing.
 Billing statements are usually available by the second business day of the month.
-Students are responsible for timely payment even if an e-mail notification about your billing statement is not received.
+Students are responsible for timely payment even if an email notification about your billing statement is not received.
 Students can view statements by logging into Wings Express.
-Parents/Authorized Users log-in by selecting the Student Accounts & Bills tab on the Raider Connect website and selecting the Parents/Authorized Users tab.
+Parents/Authorized Users log-in from the Access Your Account page.

 To pay bills, select the Payments tab in the ecommerce system.